awsdocs/amazon-redshift-developer-guide/doc_source/r_BEGIN.md

 Optional keyword; WORK and TRANSACTION are synonyms\.

 ISOLATION LEVEL SERIALIZABLE
 Serializable isolation is supported by default, so the behavior of the transaction is the same whether or not this syntax is included in the statement\.
-See [Managing Concurrent Write Operations](c_Concurrent_writes.md)\.
+See [Managing concurrent write operations](c_Concurrent_writes.md)\.
 No other isolation levels are supported\.
 The SQL standard defines four levels of transaction isolation to prevent *dirty reads* \(where a transaction reads data written by a concurrent uncommitted transaction\), *nonrepeatable reads* \(where a transaction re\-reads data it read previously and finds that data was changed by another transaction that committed since the initial read\), and *phantom reads* \(where a transaction re\-executes a query, returns a set of rows that satisfy a search condition, and then finds that the set of rows has changed because of another recently\-committed transaction\):
 + Read uncommitted: Dirty reads, nonrepeatable reads, and phantom reads are possible\.
 + Read committed: Nonrepeatable reads and phantom reads are possible\.